KhrylchenkoKirill/DeepRecSys/README.md

 # DeepRecSys Course
-This a course on Deep Learning-based Recommender Systems taught in HSE University, academic year 2025/26.
+This is a course on Deep Learning-based Recommender Systems taught in HSE University, academic year 2025/26.

 ## Syllabus